Once upon a time, Flash brought the internet vibrant video, audio and 3D images faster than we thought possible.

 Flash’s need for additional plugins not only slow down the browsing experience, they also open a user to more potential security risks and vulnerabilities.
 When using external plugins, a user is more exposed to potential attacks and/or unwanted viruses.

 With HTML5, luckily, the need for plugins has been eliminated, creating a more secure browsing environment.

 Apple has refused to run Flash on its iOS devices.
 This means anyone with an iPhone, iPad or Apple Watch will not be able to properly access Flash content.
 Nowadays, with different operating systems and mobile device options, if your application or website is not available across all platforms, you are missing a significant slice of the market.

-Recently, the need for cross platform app development solutions has skyrocketed in popularity.
+Recently, the need for cross platform mobile development services has skyrocketed in popularity.
 Luckily, with HTML5, websites and apps are easily accessible across all platforms.